of Aid Stations

 The course is marked by permanent national trail marker posts maintained by the National Trails Trust which come in different forms but most commonly display the acorn which is the key symbol and guide on the Thames Path.

-In addition to the fixed markers as above, the course will also be marked with reflective red, white and silver tape and Centurion marker arrows.
-Some temporary orange chalk paint will also be visible on the ground at major junctions.
+In addition to the fixed markers as above, the course will also be marked with our pink Centurion branded upcycled ribbons and Centurion marker arrows for the entire duration.

 It is ultimately the runners responsibility to navigate the course successfully, with or without course markings.
-We strongly recommend that you take the time to recce the route before race day & carrying a map and compass are highly recommended for the event in case of an emergency.
+We strongly recommend that you take the time to recce the route before race day, have the GPX below uploaded onto your watch & carrying a map and compass are highly recommended for the event in case of an emergency.
 The Harveys Thames Path map available at a discounted rate here, is an excellent guide.

 The points at which a runner may be paced/ hand over pacers are listed on the crew page here.